In This Article

 What’s something I can do today to start?

 Start with something really easy that you could do on your own at any time and is free.
 That would be to make a budget by understanding how much you earn and spend.
-Once you have a budget, you can continue to track spending and revisit your spending plan regularly.
+With a budget in hand, you can track your regular expenses and adjust your spending as needed to meet your financial goals.
 There are several budgeting methods, so choose the one that works best for you.
 There are also several mobile apps to use to make budgeting even easier and more convenient.

 What’s the best online course to take to learn financial literacy?